 2. Write a Killer Description

-Even if the contents of your book are amazing, no one will pick it up and read it without knowing what it’s about.
-That’s when the book description comes in, so it needs to be the most workshopped piece of writing you put out in the world.
+Even if your book is amazing, no one will pick it up and read it without knowing what it’s about.
+That’s where the book description shines, so it needs to be the most workshopped piece of writing you put out in the world.

 Building an email list for your book is one of the most effective ways to market because you’re getting word directly into people’s inboxes.
 The marketing channel with the highest return on investment in the game?
 That’s email.